ayesha-m96/DSATermProject2025/README.md

 | Excessive Drinking % vs Alcohol Fatalities   | Spearman         | 0.611                       | 0.00000   | Yes          |

 ### Interpretation:
-**Ethanol per Capita vs. Alcohol Fatalities %**
+**Ethanol per Capita vs. Alcohol Fatalities% %**

 There is a moderate, statistically significant positive correlation between ethanol consumption per capita and the percentage of alcohol-related car fatalities.
 This suggests that states with higher ethanol use tend to experience more fatal traffic incidents involving alcohol.

 **Excessive Drinking % vs. Alcohol Fatalities %**

 There is a strong, statistically significant positive correlation between the percentage of people who engage in excessive drinking and alcohol-related traffic fatalities.
-This also confirms our observations earlier that we dediced from the graph.
+This also confirms our observations earlier that we deduced from the graph.

 **Conclusion:**

 Both ethanol consumption and excessive drinking rates are positively associated with alcohol-related fatal crashes.
-These findings support the hypothesis that alcohol-related behaviors are associated with increased alcohol-related car fatalities.
+These findings support the hypothesis that alcohol-related behaviours are associated with increased alcohol-related car fatalities.

 ## Hypothesis Test: Total Automobiles vs. Car Accident Deaths (2022 & 2023)